seanmac11741/Sheendjangoblog/readme.md

 heroku create sheendjangoblog   #to make the app create procfile web: gunicorn django_project.wsgi.
-This just tells heroku to use gunicorn good god i really messed up file structure when I started... should be fixed now
+This just tells heroku to use gunicorn good god i really messed up file structure when I started... should be fixed now to set Heroku env variables!!!! heroku config:set DEBUG_VALUE="True" dont forget to do that for aws stuff when you get there

 follow-up stuff
 bootstrap, does css and html for you, so nice... https://getbootstrap.com/docs/4.0/getting-started/introduction/#starter-template